nordic-rse/nordic-rse.github.io/content/about/membership.md

    In-person events may have a participation fee and members get discounts.

  - An association is owned by its members.
-As a member you can participate in the associations annual meeting and vote on the direction the association is evolving.
+As a member, you can vote in the association annual meeting.

 ### How it works: